general articles

 Join the Movement

 You don’t have to wait for the grand opening to get involved!
-We are currently hosting instructional classes, including 3D printing design, digital marketing, and digital design.
-We have also partnered with the Mayfield Graves County Chamber of Commerce for a six-session business planning series that will begin in April 2026.
+We are currently hosting instructional classes at a minimal cost, including 3D printing design, digital marketing, and digital design.
+Beginning spring 2026, we will launch our "Make & Take" events, where participants can construct their own woodworking pieces and dabble in the art of metal fabrication.

 Shaping the Future